How Do You Successfully Get Back With An Ex? (& Should You Want To?)

 Beth reveals that the length of time you spend apart can actually have a huge impact on your chance of success the second time around.

-Research shows that if you get back together after only four or six months, you have less likelihood of success because the motivation for getting back together is more likely to be because you’re lonely, because you’re afraid you won’t get anyone else, it’s the comfort of an old jumper.
+Research shows that if you get back together after only four or six months, you have less likelihood of success because the motivation for getting back together is more likely to be because you’re lonely, or because you’re afraid you won’t get anyone else.